maclamour/Sport-Spot/README.md

 MVP:

-- Create a site that allows users to easily have full curd functionally such as GET, PUT, UPDATE, DELETE
+- Create a site that allows admin to easily have full curd functionally such as GET, PUT, UPDATE, DELETE
-- User signups would be the way one has access to the site
+- User signups so that every user has their own access to the site
 - The ability to browse different products on the site with various categories
 - Setting up the admin site to help manage the users and products